-Because of the general form of our approach, we envision that the principle of decoupling via platform mappings, also advocated in [15], could constitute a useful, and pragmatic, basis for use with other formal verification tools and techniques.
-An avenue for future work could include the complete formalisation and mechanisation of decomposition patterns using a unifying semantic framework like the UTP [37], that caters for multiple paradigms, with support for interactive theorem proving available via Isabelle/UTP [38].
+Because of the general form of our approach, we envision that the principle of connecting various hardware and software components, coupled via platform mappings, also advocated in [15], could constitute a useful, and pragmatic, basis for use with other formal verification tools and techniques.
+An avenue for future work could include the complete formalisation and mechanisation of decomposition patterns using a unifying semantic framework like the UTP [62], that caters for multiple paradigms, with support for interactive theorem proving available via Isabelle/UTP [63].